xrettle/WFGY/TensionUniverse/Experiments/Q106_MVP/README.md

 ### 1.6 Observables and robustness tension T_robust

-For each run we record:
+For each run we track:

 - `S_power_final`
   fraction of nodes in the giant component of the power layer after cascades.